Ezermoz/Ezermoz/README.md

 <p align="center">
-Thank you for NotPunchnox for the readme
+Thank you NotPunchnox for the readme